top of page

 • Poor conformation - i.e. poor breeding

-• Diabetes and Cushing's can affect the health of cartilage.
+• Diabetes and Cushing's can also affect the health of cartilage.

 High impact sports like Flyball & Agility increase the risk of joint injury and arthritis